rabzu/NSManagedObject-Extension/README.md

 NSManagedObject-Extension
 =========================

-/  Transfroms CoreData NSManageObject into Swift Dictionary.
-The resulting dictionary can be then used for serialization and copying
  NSManagedObject.swift Extension

-Transfroms CoreData NSManageObject into Swift Dictionary The resulting dictionary can be then used for serialization and copying
+Transfroms CoreData NSManageObject into Swift Dictionary.
+The resulting dictionary can be then used for serialization or copying